The first slot of CAT 2022 took place today between 8.30 am and 10:30 am.

 |Section No.||Section Name||Duration||MCQs||TITA||Total|

 |II||DI and LR||40 min||14||6||20|

-Based on the feedback received from several candidates who have appeared in the first slot, our initial estimate of the scores and percentiles*** is as follows: We shall release the revised estimates once the response sheet is released.
+Based on the feedback received from several candidates who have appeared in the first slot, our initial estimate of the percentiles and scores*** is as follows.
+These estimates will be suitably revised soon after the CAT releases the response sheets.

 |Percentile||Score VA-RC||Score DI-LR||Score QA||Overall Score|

 *** Students are advised not to take any B-School application decision based on these initial estimates.
 They serve only as the first indicator of likely performance.

 The VA-RC section consisted of 16 Reading Comprehension questions and 8 Verbal Ability questions.
 As in the past several years, there were no direct Grammar or Vocabulary questions.
 The passages were of Medium difficulty level except for the one on Political Philosophy.
 Overall, Comprehension was more difficult than the VA questions.
 However, 10 to 12 questions could be attempted with high accuracy.
 The 2 Para-completion questions, which were new, consisted of a key sentence followed by a paragraph with four numbered blanks.
 One had to identify the blank in which the key sentence would fit in correctly – grammatically and logically.
 There were 3 paragraph jumbles in TITA format, and 3 summary questions as MCQs.
 In VA, 5 attempts with high accuracy were possible.
 Overall the difficulty level was comparable to the first slot of CAT 2021.

 |Area / Questions||No of Qs.||Type||LOD|